Have questions about Catholic Scouting?

 Are all Catholic Scouting units and activities co-ed?

 Cub Scouting and Scouts BSA are not coed programs.
-In Cub Scouting, you can have a separate pack for girls, or you can have separate dens for girls and dens for boys in the same pack.
+In Cub Scouts, there can be a separate pack for girls and a separate pack for boys, or you can packs with boys and girls but have separate dens.
 In Scouts BSA, separate troops exist for boys and girls.
-These troops may be linked within a chartering organization, sharing a single committee but have separate leadership and programs.
+These troops may be linked within a chartering organization, sharing a single committee, but have separate leadership and programs.

-Venturing, Sea Scouts, and Exploring (older youth programs) are coed, but the youth protection program governs program elements to ensure safety.
+Venturing, Sea Scouts, and Exploring (older youth programs) are coed, and the youth protection program governs program elements to ensure safety.

 For more information, please see the Guide to Safe Scouting.